OpenMediaShare/OpenMediaShare-Server/README.md

 * WaterWolf5918/VibeLight - Software to controll home assistant based lighting from thumbnail colors.
 * WaterWolf5918/WatchRPC - DiscordRPC media share for any service.

-[^1]: Websockets are not currently supported but are planned.
+[^1]: Websockets currently added but may be unstable.
-[^2]: Playback controlls are currently not support and will be service depended once added.
+[^2]: Playback controlls are provider depended.
 ### Developers
 > [!TIP]
 > Look at the [wiki](https://github.com/WaterWolf5918/OpenMediaShare/wiki/) for documentation on stuff like the protocol.